MatthD/node-libxml/Readme.md

   let libxml = new Libxml();

-  // load function return true if wellformed, false if not let xmlIsWellformed = libxml.load('path/to/xml');
+  // load function return true if wellformed, false if not
+  // Info: if xml is not wellformed a property 'wellformedErrors'(array) containing a list of all errors will be set let xmlIsWellformed = libxml.load('path/to/xml');
+  console.log(xmlIsWellformed);
+  console.log(xmlIsWellformed.wellformedErrors);

-  // load dtd & valid against it return true if valid, false if not, debug option is a boolean to set debug to true or not | default is false let xmlIsValid = libxml.validateAgainstDtd('path:to/dtd',debug);
+  // load dtd & valid against it return true if valid, false if not, debug option is a boolean to set debug to true or not | default is false
+  // Info: if xml is not wellformed a property 'validationErrors'(array) containing a list of all errors will be set let xmlIsValid = libxml.validateAgainstDtd('path:to/dtd',debug);
+  console.log(xmlIsValid);
+  console.log(xmlIsValid.validationErrors);

   // getDtd() return an object containing DTD info:  { "name": "article","externalId": "my doctype of doom","systemId": "mydoctype.dtd"}
   // Info: systemID could be a publicId too